luispedro/pythonvision_org/tutorial.md

 :   -   Python 2.5, 2.6, or 2.7 (avoid 3.0 or 3.1—too new)
     -   numpy
     -   matplotlib
+    -   mahotas
     -   ipython

 Under Linux, you can just install your distribution’s packages (install at least python-numpy, python-numpy-dev, python-matplotlib, ipython).
 Under Windows or Mac OS, this is more complicated.
 Fortunately, some people have done the work for us and built packages that have this.
-Install either Python xy or the Enthought Python Distribution (actually this works on Linux too, if you prefer this method).
+Install either Python(xy) or the [Anaconda Distribution](http://continuum.io/downloads) (actually this works on Linux too, if you prefer this method).

-### Other Software

-You should also download and install:
-    -   mahotas

-The first package contains morphological code.
-It was written by Roberto A.
-Lotufo and Rubens C. Machado but is now maintained by me.
-The second package contains a fairly random assortment of image processing tools and was written by me.
-You can download both from [PyPI](http://pypi.python.org/).

 First Task: Counting Nuclei
 ---------------------------